PNNL-CompBio/Snekmer/docs/source/getting_started/install.rst

 -----------------------------------------

 BSF is an optional performance dependency for ``snekmer cluster``.
-It is not required — Snekmer works without it.
+It is not optional; Snekmer works without it.
 See :doc:`Advanced / Optional Dependencies <advanced>` for installation instructions.